Supplemental Nutrition Assistance Program (SNAP)

 The U.S. Department of Agriculture sponsors the Supplemental Nutrition Assistance Program, "SNAP" for short.
 As noted on the SNAP website, "SNAP provides nutrition benefits to supplement the food budget of needy families so they can purchase healthy food and move towards self-sufficiency."

-Students may be eligible for food resources through SNAP if they earn less than $1,735 a month (amount increases with additional household members) and meet one or both of the eligibility requirements:
+Students may be eligible for food resources through SNAP if they earn less than $2,430 a month (amount increases with additional household members) and meet ALL of the eligibility requirements:

 Students who currently live outside of Minnesota, can contact their local SNAP office to apply.